aeternity/protocol/contracts/events.md

 ### Event indexing

-Finally it has to be pointed out that there is no *indexing* going on in the Aeternity node itself.
+Finally it has to be pointed out that there is no *indexing* going on in the æternity node itself.
 One could imagine this being part of a middleware service, with a subscribe/notify interface or applications could be scraping the chain by other means.